AlessandroCaula/fullstack_open/part7/README.md

 You are free to manage the state for logging in and creating new blog posts by using the internal state of React components.

+#### 7.12: Redux, Step 3

+Expand your solution so that it is again possible to like and delete a blog.